web-platform-tests/rfcs/rfcs/assert_precondition_rename.md

 The `assert_precondition` function and associated status ('PRECONDITION\_FAILED') were added in [RFC #16](assert_precondition.md).
-However there has been confusion over whether the function is meant for spec features that are explicitly marked OPTIONAL (i.e. its usage in `html/semantics/embedded-content/the-video-element/resize-during-playback.html`), or whether it is meant as an early-out when a particular spec or feature is not implemented by a browser (i.e. its usage in `portals/`).
+However there has been confusion over whether the function is meant for spec features that are explicitly marked OPTIONAL (e.g. its usage in `html/semantics/embedded-content/the-video-element/resize-during-playback.html`), or whether it is meant as an early-out when a particular spec or feature is not implemented by a browser (e.g. its usage in `portals/`).

 The difference matters here due to the 'PRECONDITION\_FAILED' status, which has been interpreted by some users as a 'non-failing' status - which only makes